punesh12/Allihoop-assessment/README.md

 # Control dashboard
 responsive as per assessment requirement,
-Disabling button of landing pads if symbols are entered -Only alphanumeric and dash(-) is acceptable & button disabled if input field is empty, Get data Capsules and rocket of from SpaceX API.
-First it will check in cache, if not present in cache then it will call data from api.
+Disabling button of landing pads if symbols are entered -Only alphanumeric and dash(-) is acceptable & button disabled if input field is empty, Get data of Capsules and rocket of from SpaceX API.
+First it will check in cache, if not present in cache then it will call data from api, Get data ship of from local mysql database..
+First it will check in cache, if not present in cache then it will call data from database,

 Implementation using react hooks

 # Ship data dashboardship